MilesCranmer/PySR/docs/options.md

 ## Weighted data

 Here, we assign weights to each row of data using inverse uncertainty squared.
-We also use 10 processes instead of the usual 4, which creates more populations (one population per thread).
+We also use 10 processes for the search instead of the default.
 ```python
 sigma = ...
 weights = 1/sigma**2